 So what exactly do you call all of this?
 A fourth wave?
 A continuation of the third wave?
 None of the above?
 "I'm definitely an advocate for none of the above," said Jeremy.
 "What's the point of focusing on a title like a wave when you can just support bands to support bands if you like them?
 I think the wave explanation is kind of the thing that has been hurting ska the most, because there's so many people out there -- I see Twitter posts everyday where people are like 'I'm just waiting for the fourth wave of ska,' and it's like, why are you waiting?"

 "For every person that tweets 'I want more ska back' - if they just all listened to it, we'd be golden."

 Fortunately, there's a lot of great stuff to listen to.
-We put together a playlist of 60 bands that are all relatively new and all doing great stuff within ska and ska-punk right now.
+We put together a playlist of 60 bands (and counting!) that are all relatively new and all doing great stuff within ska and ska-punk right now.
 We tried to pick songs from the past year or so when we could, but in a few cases it stretches back to 2016 or 2017 or so.
 Subscribe at Spotify or listen here: